 Kuo backs up Rossignol’s tweet by suggesting the buds will have a form factor “similar to AirPods Pro,” per the latest research note obtained by MacRumors.
 Word is Apple may use a similar system-in-package (SIP) design found in the company’s ANC wireless earbuds, allowing the H1 chip and noise-cancelling circuitry to fit into a more compact design.

 Let’s say this is true, then also add black microphone vents, longer sound ports, and the small indented “force sensor” at the bottom of each stem to the list.
 Now that Apple has become a more environmentally friendly brand, there’s also the possibility that the AirPods 3 may be manufactured from recyclable parts, much like the AirPods Pro.

 Unfortunately, there are no solid rumors suggesting the AirPods 3 will ship with sweat or water resistance.
 This is a feature currently exclusive to the AirPods Pro, so again, taking naming conventions into account, it’s unlikely the AirPods 3 come with IPX4 certification.

 Something else that hasn’t generated much buzz is color availability.
 Must we settle for Apple White a fourth time around?
-At this point, it’s looking more like a hard yes, though we’re not alone in saying that the AirPods 3 could only benefit from sleeker shades like Space Gray, Midnight Green or any of the other enticing iPhone 11 colorways.
+At this point, it’s looking more like a hard yes, though Apple might want to rethink its strategy.
+A new leak spotted by Android Police shows HTC has a truly wireless model in the works that boasts the same long-stemmed silhouette as the AirPods, and a glossy black finish.
+Since the Powerbeats Pro is now available in eight exciting colors, the AirPods 3 could only benefit from sleeker shades like Space Gray, Midnight Green or any of the other enticing iPhone 11 colorways.